metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 ```

 ### Prepare Reveal Data
 Let's now prepare the reveal data.
 This will basically contain the name and the URI, that will be used to update our collection assets once they are minted.

+We will create an array with 5 different elements since our Core Candy Machine will have 5 assets available.

+We will also create an hash of all the elements, that will be used to configure our Core Candy Machine.

 ```ts
 import crypto from 'crypto';